Mini-Conf/Mini-Conf/README.md

 - tutorials.csv
 - workshops.csv

-There is also a highlights.md file which you can be added if you would like to manually currate or display additional page for a given archived year.
+There is also a highlights.md file which can be added if you would like to manually currate or display an additional page for a given archived year.

 Steps to archive the current year's data (assuming 2022 is the current year):
 1. Create a folder in `./archive/sitedata` with the name of the current year (2022)